Brittle hair , dry skin postpartum

 If you found this page while searching, “Why is my hair so dry postpartum, or why is my skin so bad postpartum”, please know you are not alone!

-Unfortunately , dry skin and hair are extremely common after delivery-- due to hormonal changes, increased water demand (insert, breastfeeding literally sucking life out of you), and your body just overall working towards returning to your pre-baby state.
+Unfortunately, dry skin and hair are extremely common during the postpartum period – due to hormonal changes, increased water demand (insert, breastfeeding literally sucking life out of you), and your body just overall working towards returning to your pre-baby state.

 I promise to get right to the point with what you might be going through and ways you can remedy the situation fast!
 Let’s start with brittle, dry hair & skin.